PTSF Trauma Accreditation Survey

 Darlene Gondell, MSN, RN, CCRN-K, CNRN, TCRN, Director of Accreditation

-- Read the Site Survey Guidebook (Coming Soon) to prepare for the accreditation site visits.
+- Read the Survey Guidebook to prepare for the accreditation visits.
 Applicable for all trauma levels, accredited or pursuing accreditation.

-- Complete the Application for Survey (AFS) (Coming Soon).
+- Complete the Application for Survey (AFS) – provided to each hospital with a 2025 accreditation survey

 - Survey Eligibility Requirements signed by hospital administration.
 The PTSF President signs the document after the AFS submission.